 Saving: the marriage proposal of image editing …?

 Pro tip: Ever have those moments when your design is just aboooout perfect, but then the exact right font only occurs to you after you save?
 Save your designs to Hub and never experience this pain again.
-Images you save to Hub through PicMonkey.com can be reopened later, and their text and overlays will be re-editable.
+Images you save to Hub through PicMonkey.com can be reopened later, and their text and graphics will be re-editable.

 Buy the right paper